Tony118g/the-everything-quiz/TESTING.md

 * All JavaScript code has been run through [JSHint](https://jshint.com/).
     * A few warnings were presented when testing the JavaScript code.

-After making the necessary adjustments to the code, no errors or warnings were presented
+After making the necessary adjustments to the code, no errors or warnings were presented.
 * For more information on the warnings that were presented, please go to the [known Bugs](#known-bugs) section.

 ### W3C HTML Validator Final Results